zacwolter/Conways-Game-of-Life-Simulator/README.md

 (__*--seed*__) parameter information for further information.

 There are two ways in which the simulation may end:

 1. The simulation will detect a steady-state (this can vary from an empty grid, to 0 changes in cells between generations or a looping/oscillating scenario)

-    -- OR --
+OR

-    2. The simulation will reach the specified number of generations (either 50 generations if you don't specify a number of generations or the number of generations you specify before starting the game)
+2. The simulation will reach the specified number of generations (either the default 50 generations if you don't specify a number of generations or the number of generations you specify before starting the game)

-Once the game has completed the game of life, simply press the space bar once more to end the simulation and return to the command prompt, where the game will tell you what the periodicity of the simulation was (only if the simulation reaches a steady-state before reaching the number of generations).
+Once the game has ended, simply press the space bar once more to end the simulation and return to the command prompt, where the game will tell you what the periodicity of the simulation was (this will only occur if the simulation reaches a steady-state before reaching the number of generations).

-[ --- PERIODICITY EXPLAINED --- ]
+#### Periodicity
-For those who want to understand what the periodicity is, it is simply the number of generations between a particular generation and the final one (both of which will be the same).
+Periodicity is simply the number of generations between a particular generation and the final one (both of which will be the same).
 If the periodicity is equal to 0, that means that an empty grid was detected, meaning the simulation will no longer have any changes in future generations.
 If the periodicity is greater than 0, it means that there is a loop where the same generation grid occurs every n generations.
 For example, if the periodicity is equal to 1, there will be no changes to the grid in future generations as it has reached a full steady-state.
 If the periodicity is equal to 2 or greater, then every 2nd or n-th generation the same grid layout will be seen.

-*** The customizable parameters available include: ***
+## Customizable Parameters

 -=+=- ROW AND COLUMN DIMENSIONS -=+=-